marq24/ha-senec-v3/README.md

 __Use this fork on your own risk!__

+__Please note that this integration will _not work_ with Senec V4 systems!__ Senec V4 use a different communication
+layer that is not compatible with previous Senec hardware.
+So if you are a V4 owner you might be in the uncomfortable situation to develop a own integration from the scratch.
+[IMHO it's impossible to develop such a integration remotely]

 ## Modifications (compared to the original version) in this fork
 - Added User accessible configuration option
 - Added configurable _update interval_ for the sensor data (I use _5_ seconds, without any issue)